17hoehbr/apple-music-electron/README.md

 # Donate

 I'm a broke college student writing this for fun.
-No obligation or expectation of donations given how small of a project this is, but I'd appreciate a cup of coffee
+No obligation or expectation of donations given how small of a project this is, but a cup of coffee would be appreciated.

 Nano (prefered): nano_3fmqtj5x9jqpis6siyekootyerdz3za5jme63a3mdrojp4jewck4xqij1gga